vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

 -   **What is Pending Intent?**<br/>
     A)A PendingIntent is a token that you give to a foreign application (e.g. NotificationManager, AlarmManager, Home Screen AppWidgetManager, or other 3rd party applications), which allows the foreign application to use your application's permissions to execute a predefined piece of code.
 It specifies a task that requires to be performed in future.

--   **What is an Intent Service?**<br/>
+-   **What is an Intent Service?
+What is the method that differentiates it to make Service run in background?**

     A) IntentService is a subclass of Service that can perform tasks using worker thread unlike service that blocks main thread.
+The additional method of IntentService is -

--   **What is the method that differentiates it to make Service run in background?**<br/>
+    **<i>onHandleIntent(Intent)</i>** which helps the IntentService to run a particular code block declared inside it, in worker/background thread.
+The speciality of Intent Service is if there are more tasks given to it, IntentService will pass those intents one by one to the Worker thread.
+So if there are multiple download operations to be handled, They will be performed in a sequential order.
+Only one request will be processed at a time.

-    A) onHandleIntent() is the method that helps the IntentService to run a particular code block declared inside it, in worker/background thread.
+    **Note:** IntentService is deprecated from API 30.
+This is due to background restrictions imposed from API level 26.
+It is now recommended to use WorkManager or JobIntentService.
+For more Info, [Click Here](https://developer.android.com/reference/android/app/IntentService)

 -   **How to Stop an IntentService?**<br/>
     A) An IntentService automatically stops itself after its job is done.
 We do not need to explicitly call any methods to stop an IntentService unlike Service which requires stopSelf() or StopService(intent:Intent).